Kimbra Album Reviews

 2018, 8/10

 After the throw-everything-at-the-wall approach of The Golden Echo, 2018’s Primal Heart is the streamlined record that Kimbra needed to make.
 It’s both more personal, on songs like ‘Recovery’, and more commercial than either of her previous albums.
-Kimbra recorded Primal Heart in her home studio, and her main collaborator was experienced producer John Congleton (St. Vincent, Lana Del Ray) who encouraged her towards a more accessible mix with the vocals out front.
+Kimbra recorded Primal Heart in her home studio.
+Her main collaborator, experienced producer John Congleton (St. Vincent, Lana Del Ray), encouraged her towards a more accessible mix with the vocals out front.
 There are more experimental tracks – ‘Top of the World’ features Skrillex – but the meat of Primal Heart is classy adult pop.

 The over-stuffed The Golden Echo disguised how strong Kimbra’s vocals are, but she sounds glorious on the smooth, beautiful ‘Right Direction’.
 The dramatic ‘Lightyears’ is a great pop song; its idiosyncrasies recognisable as Kimbra, but placed into a pop framework with its rhythmic pulse and lovely synth programming.
 ‘Like They Do On TV’ has characteristic moments of oddness, but with a likeable beat and memorable, catchy chorus, it all hangs together beautifully.
 While The Golden Echo was detached, there are much more personal, relatable moments here; while ‘Recovery’ is the most obvious example, the line “‘Cause you’ll only really see me when the Sun goes down” from ‘Black Sky’ is the most revealing.